 If you didn't specify primehub-group-sc's value ("standard" here) in yaml, it will be set by

-If dataset is type of
+If the dataset is the type of

 pv, the dataset is backed by a pvc.
 The difference comparing to group volume is